k21971/CrecelleHack/doc/variantfixes.md

 ### Misc
 - Ported Hardfought's HTML Dumps and other tweaks.
-- Ported xNetHack's inv_weight patch.
+- Ported xNetHack's invweight patch.
 Thanks to aosdict.